S-04506

 Plain Language

-Operators of addictive social media platforms must provide users with four distinct control mechanisms: (1) the ability to turn off algorithmic recommendations entirely; (2) the ability to turn off notifications related to the addictive feed, with at minimum options to disable all notifications or disable them between midnight and 6 AM Eastern; (3) the ability to turn off autoplay of media; and (4) the ability to set a hard daily time limit on platform access — a mere time-spent reminder is explicitly insufficient.
-These mechanisms must be available as user-facing settings.
-The definition of algorithmic recommendation contains extensive carve-outs for subscription-based content, search results, direct messages, accessibility settings, and sequential content from the same source.
+Operators of addictive social media platforms must provide users with four distinct user-facing controls: (1) a mechanism to turn off algorithmic recommendations entirely; (2) a mechanism to turn off notifications related to the addictive feed — at minimum, the ability to disable all notifications or to disable them between midnight and 6 AM Eastern; (3) a mechanism to turn off autoplay; and (4) a mechanism to impose a daily time limit of any length the user chooses.
+A feature that merely reminds users of time spent (without actually restricting access) does not satisfy the time-limit requirement.
+The definition of 'algorithmic recommendation' contains extensive carve-outs: chronological feeds from subscribed sources, search results, direct messages, sequential content, accessibility settings, and recommendations needed for statutory compliance are all excluded.
+Failure to provide these mechanisms makes it unlawful to offer the platform to New York users at all.

 Statutory Text